astroumd/lmtoy/docs/source/glossary.rst

     WARES
       (Wideband Arrayed ROACH Enabled Spectrometer).
 The spectrometer used for Sequoia/1MM/Omaya.
-Also used for the name of the computer that receives data from the 4 (future 8) roach boards.
+Also used for the name of the computer that receives data from the 4 (now 8) roach boards.

 .. _overloaded: